ourwarmhouse/portfolio/README.md

 # portfolio
 It's my portfolio web site.
-So you can check my experience and contack information.
+So you can check my experience and contact information.